ihyledd/6ure-wiki/guide/moderator.md

 > Trainees!
 Please look at how current Moderators give verbal warnings and take inspiration from what they're doing and saying.
 Please don't use AI, it is obvious most of the time.

 - **Being Disrespectful:**
-Verbal warn, if they continue: 12 hour ,mute.
+Verbal warn, if they continue: 12 hour mute.
 - **Arguments:**
 Send `!fight`, if they continue: 5 minute mute.
 - **NSFW Conversations:**